Sbuazjr/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-File 11.
-Write a script that lists all files including hidden ones in parent, root and current directory
+File 12. script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.